 To gain an understanding of the scale of the problem, the food we waste contributes to the production of greenhouse gases, with the amount of emissions that food produces being the third-highest behind China and America.

 The issue of global food waste is not just about consumers creating waste.
-The problem with food waste begins life at the start of the food production process which includes the growing of crops, livestock and even during the manufacturing process.
+The problem with food waste begins life at the start of the food production process which includes the growing of crops, livestock, and even during the manufacturing process.
 All of this plays into the overall problem where a significant amount of food is wasted each year.

-Scratch the surface and you begin to realise that there are wasted resources such as water, then there is the transportation of produce and the processing of food.
-We also don’t see the first-hand the effects of starvation in certain countries throughout the world.
+Scratch the surface and you begin to realize that there are wasted resources such as water, then there is the transportation of produce and the processing of food.
+We also don’t see first-hand the effects of starvation in certain countries throughout the world.
 We simply see our food in the bin and think nothing more of it.

 The cold, hard facts are staggering.
 One-third of food produced globally is wasted and that equates to 1.3 billion tonnes while a quarter of our water supply is used to produce the food we eat.
 Many of us are making a change when it comes to other challenges we are facing as a global community, such as plastic or energy consumption, but food waste has perhaps, not gained as much attention as these other issues.

 There is not one single, clear-cut answer to this question.
-However, there are a number of reasons as to why food is wasted.
+However, there are a number of reasons why food is wasted.
 Food waste is something that occurs at every stage of the process ranging from the moment it is grown to the moment it reaches the consumer.

 Food can become lost through spillages, it can become spoiled during transit and it can become damaged by insect infestation.
 In reality, there is a multitude of reasons as to why food is wasted and a number of ways in which it can be wasted.